ajndkr/lanarky/docs/getting-started.md

   - navigation
 ---

 This is a quick tutorial on getting started with Lanarky.

-Given their popularity, we will use LangChain as the LLM tooling framework and OpenAI as the LLM provider to build our first LLM microservice.
+We will use LangChain as the LLM tooling framework and OpenAI as the LLM provider to build our first LLM microservice.

 ## Install Dependencies